Granting social and health care services

 On this page, you will find information about assessing service needs as well as the principles, conditions and criteria for granting social and health care services.

-Who can be granted services?
+Who can services be granted to?

-How to apply for services
+How to search for services

-The service needs assessment is carried out comprehensively and without delay.
-For persons over 75 years of age, the assessment must be initiated no later than on the seventh working day from the contact.
-The assessment is free of charge to the client.
-The overall assessment considers, among other things, the person’s ability to handle day-to-day life, physical functional capacity, psychosocial well-being, obstacles related to the living environment, financial opportunities, and the opportunities of loved ones and volunteers to support the person’s day-to-day life.
+An extensive assessment of the need for services will be carried out without delay.
+If the client is over 75 years of age, the assessment will start no later than within 7 working days of the contact.
+The assessment is free of charge for the client.
+In the assessment, matters such as coping with everyday life, physical and psychosocial functional capacity, the living environment, the financial situation and the opportunities of loved ones and the client’s network to provide support are taken into account.